elysenewland/facefinder-frontend/README.md

 # FaceFinder Frontend

 ## Overview

-This app was created as a personal project to explore full-stack React apps utilizing REST API (Clarifai), server (via Express.js) and PostgreSQL database.
+This web app was created as a personal project to explore full-stack React apps utilizing a REST API, Clarifai, creating a server (via Express.js) and using a PostgreSQL database to store user data

 ## Features

-Allows the user to sign and/or register
+- Allows the user to sign in and/or register
+- Uses bcrypt to securely hash passwords
-Once the user is signed in, they can input an image link in the form which will render the image (if a valid url) with a bounding box around the face(s) in the image
+- Once the user is signed in, they can input an image link in the form which will render the image (if a valid url) with a bounding box around the face(s) in the image
-Connects with Clarifai’s face-detection model API to provide the bounding box
+- Connects with Clarifai’s face-detection model API to provide the bounding box
+- Tells the user how many faces were found in their image

 ## Project Setup

 ```sh
 npm install
 ```

 ## Compile and Hot-Reload for Development

 ```sh
 npm start
 ```